ccywch/SEresearchGuide/relocationHeilbronn.md

   * If you want to rent an apartment, please confirm whether the apartment allows non-student renting by writing an email or making a phone call to the apartment.
 It takes a long time for PhD to apply for the studentship, so mostly we are regarded as non-student.
 * Make an [online appointment](https://www.heilbronn.de/rathaus/buergerservice-a-z/inhalt/terminreservierung.html) about anmeldung in Rathaus.
 (Great to be the day immediately after your arrival)
 * May need to prepare some law-allowed-amount cash (Germany is not that digitalized and you do not have banking account in the first few days)
 * Book air ticket smartly (Great to arrive in Stuggart, but mostly in Frankfurt), and suggest buying the long-distance train ticket in the train station as your flight may be delayed (Buy Deutschland ticket two days before in DB app).
+The way to come to Heilbronn from Frankfurt airport:
+   - Flixbus, a direct bus from the airport to the main train station in Heilbronn (most convenient way).
+   - DB, one train station in Frankfurt airport, but need to transfer >1 times, not very reliable.
+   - Uber/Bolt/Blablacar, expensive but quick and door-to-door, do not take taxi!
 * Learn health insurance in Germany (mostly statutory), a commonly used insurance is TK, and one very responsive agent is Natascha.Edelmann@tk.de.
 * Do some physical exercise as you may walk a lot for different admin stuff :-)